tacesrever/Il2CppParser/README.md

 ### find libil2cpp
 firstly you should find target's internal libil2cpp headerfile version,
 by analsys libil2cpp.so or try every finded version by github or etc.
+you can run `scripts/find_il2cpp_addrs.py` without libil2cpp to determine internal structs and it's size,
+which will be helpful for find right libil2cpp version.
 once you find it, replace libil2cpp.

 ### fix libil2cpp for ida